 Potential Benefits of Using Coffee Grounds in the Garden

-Used coffee grounds contain nitrogen, potassium, phosphorus, and micronutrients much like many of the other waste plant materials that we’d normally compost for the garden.
+Used coffee grounds contain nitrogen, potassium, phosphorus, and micronutrients much like many of the other plant materials that we’d normally compost for the garden.
 Coffee also has other properties, including its natural caffeine content and potential acidity to take into consideration.
 In some circumstances, these could be beneficial and in others potentially detrimental.
 Then there are the factors of scent, texture, and more that may play a role.
-So can they be safely used as a booster for garden health?
+So can spent coffee grounds be safely used as a booster for garden health?
 And if so, how?
 Let’s look at the potential issues first, and then how these play into different coffee ground options for use (or not) in the home garden.

 Considerations and Potential Issues